ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * travel or work from home
 * ad-hoc access to calendar and mail
 * Teams collaboration and chat
-* accessing multiple tenancies or classifications from a single device.
+* accessing multiple tenants from a single device.

 The pattern works through various use cases and configuration required on top of the PROTECTED utility Blueprint, taking into account vendor best practice configuration advice on this area from [Microsoft's BYOD blueprint](https://news.microsoft.com/wp-content/uploads/prod/sites/133/2021/03/MEA-Blueprint-for-BYOD-Use-v1.0-Final-Version.pdf).